Towards multi-messenger observations of core-collapse supernovae harbouring choked jets

 The results presented here can be influenced by specifics observational survey strategies implemented by the two instruments.
-Indeed, any real survey does not cover the whole sky, operates over a finite time window with a complex cadence structure, must contend with different values of Galactic extinction, and does not recover all of the transients it is able in principle to detect because of experimental selection criteria.
-More in details, the limiting magnitudes reachable by detectors change with the exposure time (the higher the latter, the lower the minimum flux detectable by each instrument).
-Additionally, while ULTRASAT will observe a large patch of the sky in both Southern and Northern hemispheres, ZTF scans declination values above $-30^{\circ}$ ($\sim3\pi$ of the sky).
-In the light of this, we encourage the optimization of combined observations from different collaborations for a well-defined follow-up strategy tuned upon the results presented in this manuscript.
+Any real survey does not cover the whole sky, operates over a finite time window with a complex cadence structure, must contend with different values of Galactic extinction, and does not recover all the transients it is able to detect in principle because of experimental selection criteria.
+The limiting magnitudes that can be reached by detectors change with the exposure time (the higher the latter, the lower the minimum flux detectable by each instrument).
+Additionally, while ULTRASAT will observe a large patch of the sky in the southern and northern hemispheres, the ZTF scans declination values above $-30^{\circ}$ ($\sim3\pi$ of the sky).
+In the light of this, we encourage the optimisation of combined observations from different collaborations for a well-defined follow-up strategy tuned upon the results presented here.

-Within the MM context, neutrinos can also play a crucial role.
-Indeed, interaction of accelerated protons and thermal photons and/or hadronic collisions in choked jets can lead to the production of $\nu$s, able to escape from the thick stellar envelope of the system.
-This scenario has attracted much attention recently (e.g., \citealt{Senno2016,choked1,choked3,fasano}), because of the possibility of explaining the astrophysical IceCube diffuse flux (TeV-PeV neutrino energies) without incurring into inconsistencies with isotropic diffuse $\gamma$-ray background observed by Fermi (e.g., \citealt{fermi_inconsistence}).
-In the next Section~\ref{sec:neutrinos_implications}, we discuss how neutrino observations can be combined in association with electromagnetic signals from SBO events.
+Within the multi-messenger context, neutrinos can also play a crucial role.
+The interaction of accelerated protons and thermal photons and/or hadronic collisions in choked jets can lead to the production of $\nu$s that are able to escape from the thick stellar envelope of the system.
+This scenario recently attracted much attention (e.g. \citealt{MuraseIoka2013,Senno2016,choked1,choked3,fasano}) because it might explain the astrophysical diffuse flux (TeV-PeV neutrino energies), that was detected for the first time by the IceCube Neutrino Observatory (IceCube), without incurring inconsistencies with the isotropic diffuse $\gamma$-ray background observed by Fermi (e.g. \citealt{fermi_inconsistence}).
+In the next section~\ref{sec:neutrinos_implications}, we discuss how neutrino observations can be combined with electromagnetic signals from SBO events.